Racket (programming language): Applications and practical use

 Apart from having a basis in programming language theory, Racket was designed as a general-purpose language for production systems.
 Thus, the Racket distribution features an extensive library that covers systems and network programming, web development, a uniform interface to the underlying operating system, a dynamic foreign function interface, several flavours of regular expressions, lexer/parser generators, logic programming, and a complete GUI framework.

 Racket has several features useful for a commercial language, among them an ability to compile standalone executables under Windows, macOS, and Unix, a profiler and debugger included in the integrated development environment (IDE), and a unit testing framework.

 Racket has been used for commercial projects and web applications.
 A notable example is the Hacker News website, which runs on Arc, which is developed in Racket.
-Naughty Dog has used it as a scripting language in several of their video games.
+Naughty Dog has used it as a scripting language in several video games.

 Racket is used to teach students algebra through game design in the Bootstrap program.